awesome-selfhosted/awesome-selfhosted/README.md

   * https://github.com/liftoff/GateOne/ - GateOne - Gate One is an HTML5 web-based terminal emulator and SSH client. - AGPL 3.0
   * http://guac-dev.org/ - Guacamole - Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP. - Copyright

+## Analytics

+  * https://piwik.org/ - Piwik - Leading open-source analytics platform that gives you more than just powerful analytics. - GNU GPL 3.0